Aicent-Stack/manifesto/rfcs/RFC-002-RTTP-NERVES.md

 ---

 ### 5. Heritage & Evolution
-*Built on the carrier-grade reliability of the Aicent namespace, RTTP evolves global data roaming into cognitive synchronization.
-While legacy protocols were built to move bits, RTTP was built to move intent at the speed of thought.*
+*Activating the Aicent namespace—a strategic digital coordinate historically recognized for its role in global interconnectivity—RTTP transforms the paradigm of bit-stream transport into sovereign cognitive synchronization.
+While legacy protocols were architected to move raw data, RTTP is engineered to move Intent at the speed of thought, repurposing the legacy of reach into a protocol of resonance.*

 ---
 **SYSTEM STATUS: HOMEOTASIS**